gymrek-lab/gymreklab.github.io/doc/Onboarding.rst

 * If you will be working in the wet lab, please see the wetlab_ onboarding page.

 To request access to any of these resources, email gymreklab-help AT googlegroups DOT com and someone will help you out.

+You should also add a picture of yourself to `the lab website <https://gymreklab.com/people>`_!
+Just follow `these directions <labwebsite-add-your-photo>`.
+Note that this process should automatically give you access to our `Github organization <https://github.com/gymrek-lab>`_, as well.

+..
+TODO: set up lab website PRs to automatically give access to the org

 Slack overview